maniginam/maniginam.github.io/_posts/2021-01-22-the-ants-go-marching.md

 I put a lot of thought into how to go about this client-side ttt this morning.
 Now that I’m mildly familiar with scripting and how it works, I was ready to get started on writing the code to do it, but I was a little confused on where to start.
 It made sense to start with ttt and i was told to do everything in ttt, but who was going to start the server?
 I suppose I could have webttt start the server and call ttt which could then open a socket to connect to webttt and then use webttt’s set up code—

-***bright white flash of light as i saw grim images of the future: The world had exploded into devastation and the end of mankind because this route would result in ttt depending on webttt when webttt already depends on ttt!***.
+***--bright white flash of light as i saw grim images of the future: The world had exploded into devastation and the end of mankind because this route would result in ttt depending on webttt when webttt already depends on ttt!***.

 Whoo!
 That was a close one!
 Let’s think about a different way of doing this...